-Communicating Online with Open Campus Personnel
+Communicating Online with Global Campus Personnel

-Please ensure that you send emails using your Open Campus email address and include information such as your name, student ID number, course name and course code in your correspondence.
-Please also ensure that a copy of all correspondence on online course matters is sent to your Programme Manager.
-Email addresses of all Programme Managers are listed in Appendix C.

-Online Protocol: When communicating online, be reminded to pay attention to the following online protocol:
+Students are expected to send emails using their Global Campus email address and include information such as their name, student ID number, course name and course code in their correspondence.
+When communicating online, students are asked to pay attention to the following online protocol:

-1. When you send an email, always check to see if your email was correctly sent (not sitting in your draft box) or whether it "bounced".
-A bounced mail sends an error message, indicating the address is incorrect and not received by the intended party.

-2. Check if the response indicates if the person is not available and follow the instructions provided in the automatic responder.
+- 1. Always check to see if emails were correctly sent (i.e., not sitting in the draft box or it "bounced" back); a bounced mail sends an error message, indicating the address is incorrect and not received by the intended party). - 2.
+Check if the response indicates if the person is not available and follow the instructions provided in the automatic responder.